 Earlier there were only two forms of entities in India:

 - Limited Liability Entities (Partnership/Proprietorship)

 - Unlimited Liability Entities(Company)

-In About Limited Liability Partnership, While Unlimited Liability Entities such as partnership were easy to register but they suffered the disadvantage of unlimited liability.
+In About Limited Liability Partnership, While Unlimited Liability Entities such as partnerships were easy to register but they suffered the disadvantage of unlimited liability.
 Therefore, there was a need for a single entity that could combine the advantages offered by both these forms of organizations.
 LLP in India came into existence in the year 2008 with the LLP Act.
-Since then it has become a preferable form of business.
+Since then it has become a preferred form of business.

-LLP registration is easier with post registration compliance less in comparison to a body corporate and unlike partnership where liability is unlimited LLPs limit the liability of partners to the extent of their capital contribution.
+LLP registration is easier with post-registration compliance less in comparison to a body corporate and unlike partnership where liability is unlimited LLPs limit the liability of partners to the extent of their capital contribution.

 Advantages of LLP

 - LLPs are considered Internationally as a preferred vehicle of business, particularly for the service industry and activities involving professionals.